These FAQs are now out of date! Please refer to:

 On the issue of pay, there is nothing in the wording of the regulations setting out when someone is deemed incapable of work for SSP purposes in relation to Covid-19 that would appear to restrict entitlement to a single round of self-isolation.
-Accordingly, our view is that an employee who has to self-isolate more than once would be entitled to SSP (and potentially company sick pay, if relevant) on each occasion.
+Accordingly, an employee who has to self-isolate more than once could be entitled to SSP (and potentially company sick pay, if relevant) on each occasion.

 While an employer can make more than one claim for SSP under the Coronavirus Statutory Sick Pay Rebate Scheme (the SSP Rebate Scheme) for a given employee, the guidance on the SSP Rebate Scheme specifies that they cannot claim for more than two weeks in total.

 8. What if an employee does not want to self-isolate when required, or if we need an employee to come to work when they are meant to be self-isolating?
 (Last updated 26/01/2021)

 As noted at question 5, above, it is a legal requirement for individuals who have tested positive for Covid-19, or who have been instructed to self-isolate under the NHS Test and Trace programme, to self-isolate and they can be fined if they do not do so.
 (Note, we assume that where a member of an individual’s household/support bubble tests positive, that individual would be instructed to self-isolate by NHS Test and Trace; they would certainly meet the definition of a ‘close contact’, so should be caught by the legal requirement.)
 In addition, the relevant regulations require individuals who are required to self-isolate and due to work during the self-isolation period to inform their employer of the self-isolation requirement as soon as reasonably practicable and in any event before the individual is next due to work.
 (With regard to agency workers, they must notify either the agency or the hirer of the fact that they are required to self-isolate, and the person whom they notify must pass this information to the other parties involved.)